faranalytics/socketnaut/README.md

 ```
 Socketnaut's `Logger` may be configured however you choose using Memoir's API e.g., you can remove or replace the default handler if you want to.
 The `ServiceAgent`'s `Logger` is configured to use a Socketnaut `ServiceMessageHandler`, which marshalls messages to its `ServiceProxy` in the main thread.
 This approach allows for messages from many worker threads to be safely logged to the same file.

-You can use the Memoir `Logger` attached to each `ServiceProxy` or `ServiceAgent` for your logging or *use the logger of your choosing*.
+You can use the Memoir `Logger` attached to each `ServiceProxy` or `ServiceAgent` for your own logging purposes or *use the logger of your choosing*.